 Professor Jelena Surculija Milojevic writes about media legislation in complement with the journalism profession's Code of Ethics in the Republic of Serbia.
 Milojevic posits that Serbia's national courts misconstrue the terms "defamation" and "public figure" in ways that are inconsistent with the decisions made by the European Court of Human Rights.
-The paper also examines the non-legal power of the profession-based Press Council to protect one's reputation, and the rise of Serbian social networking as a tool to weaponize defamation by those in power.
+The paper also examines the non-legal power of the profession-based Press Council to protect one's reputation.